 You can trust CU Denver to provide an education that will prepare you for excellence in your career.
 We have a name that is recognized for preparing leaders of excellence who value diversity and inclusion.
 Additionally, CU Denver’s School of Education and Human Development is counted among U.S. News & World Report’s “Best Graduate Schools,” making us one of the top education schools in the country.

 This certificate is designed as a three course sequence and may be earned in one year.
-Courses do not need to be taken in sequence and students can begin the series with any of the three courses.
+Courses do not need to be taken in sequence and students can begin the series with any three of the five available courses.

 Recommended Completion Time:1 year

 This certificate is usually offered in partnership with Denver Public Schools and Mapleton Public Schools.
 If you are interested in the certificate and work in a district/setting other than DPS or Mapleton, please contact the office of outreach and recruitment.

 The certificate will appear on the student's transcript upon successful completion of the course unless the student is already enrolled in an SEHD degree program.
 If a student is currently enrolled in an SEHD degree program and is taking certificate courses, the certificate will appear on the student's transcript if no more than 3 credit hours are used to meet degree requirements.
 Our nationally and internationally recognized certificates are exceptions to this policy, this includes the certificate for Applied Behavior Analysis.